anvitakashikar/Landing.page/README.md

 # Landing Page
 Welcome to my Landing Page!

-This is my second project of my internship Web Development Project, using frontend technologies.
+This is my second project of Web Development Project, using frontend technologies.
 In this project, I have used HTML, CSS and JavaScript.

 Here is the preview of my Website